GeoMOER/moer-mpg-data-analysis/docs/units/_unit09/unit09-03_arima.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e09-03/unnamed-chunk-6-1.png)<!-- -->

 Using the Yule-Walker method for estimating the AR parameters, a maximum lag of 10 is considered.
-Although the results will be quite different, if another method is used and although the following is of no use if one actually wants to use not just an auto-regressive (AR) or a moving average model (MA) but an ARIMA, a rule of thump states that if
+Although the results will be quite different if another method is used and although the following is of no use if one actually wants to use not just an AR or a MA but an ARIMA model, a rule of thumb states that if

 * the auto-correlation function declines exponentially or shows a sinus pattern and
 * the partial auto-correlation function shows only p significant lags in the beginning,

 an AR(p) model (i.e. an AR model with p considered lags) is a good starting point.
 For moving average models it is vice versa and the lags q considered in the model would be taken from the auto-correlation function.
-In the auto- and partial auto-correlation function of the two-timdes differentiated dataset, we might see exatly this:
+In the auto- and partial auto-correlation function of the two-times differentiated dataset, we might see exactly this:

 ```r
 par_org <- par()